CPJE Eligibility, Registration, and Cost

 Frequently Asked Questions (FAQs)

-Yes, you can retake the CPJE for a maximum of four attempts.
+Yes.
+You can retake the CPJE for a maximum of 4 attempts.
 Practice with our CPJE QBank to familiarize yourself with CPJE-style questions.

-You can take the exam four times.
-If a candidate does not pass the test after four attempts, they cannot retake the exam until they have finished at least 16 semester units of pharmacy education.
+You can take the exam 4 times.
+If you do not pass after 4 attempts, you cannot retake it until you have finished at least 16 semester units of pharmacy education.

 Read More About the CPJE Exam